Walter O'MalleyWalter Francis O'Malley

 O’Malley envisioned a 56,000-seat, privately-owned ballpark in Los Angeles that would represent near perfection for players and fans.
 Dodger Stadium was designed to be a classic of California modern architecture with pastel colors and gracefully curved lines.
 The terraced and landscaped site would allow fans to leave their cars at nearly the same level as their seats.
 Once inside they would get their baseball framed with spectacular views of mountains and palm trees.

 Of course it would take a few years to build Dodger Stadium.
-In the meantime, the team would play at the Los Angeles Memorial Coliseum, which was the worst place in the majors for a game, but no one seemed to care.
-Los Angeles was baseball crazy, and O’Malley was welcomed with a parade and enormous crowds – more than 78,000 for the first game.
-“The Dodgers coming was the most exciting thing anyone could remember,” recalled James Hahn, honorary batboy for the first game and future mayor of Los Angeles.
-“The sight of all those people, filling the Coliseum, was something you never forgot, and you knew Walter O’Malley made it possible.”
+In the meantime, the team would play at the Los Angeles Memorial Coliseum, a football facility.
+But Los Angeles was baseball crazy, and O’Malley was welcomed with a parade and enormous crowds – more than 78,000 for the first game.

-Dodger fans had to endure a rough first season as the team finished next to last.
-But the city that had waited nearly 60 years for Major League Baseball was rewarded the next season with a first place finish, a playoff series victory over the Milwaukee Braves, and a World Series championship.
-The Dodgers set a Series game attendance record – over 92,000 – and in the regular season hosted two million fans for the first time.
+Dodger fans had to endure a rough first season as the 1958 team finished next to last.
+But the city that had waited nearly 60 years for Major League Baseball was rewarded the next season with a first-place finish, a playoff series victory over the Milwaukee Braves and a World Series championship.
+The Dodgers set a Series game attendance record – 92,706 in Game 5 – and in the regular season hosted two million fans for the first time.

 Dodger Stadium opened to rave reviews in 1962.
 At the house that O’Malley built, the Dodgers would win three more pennants and two more championships before he retired as president in 1969.
 During his tenure as president, O’Malley posted a record unequaled in the National League.
 No other team would win more games, pennants and World Series or draw more fans.
 Along the way, he and Stoneham proved that Major League Baseball could thrive on a national basis and opened the door for the game to expand to 13 more American cities over the next 50 years.